-His professional negligence practice extends also to company auditors’ and tax advisers’ negligence and private client claims.
+His practice extends also to company auditors’ and tax advisers’ negligence and private client claims.

 Hugh’s work extends also to corporate and joint venture disputes including directors’ duties and liabilities, and disputes concerning shareholder rights and remedies, as well as partnerships.
 His work includes s.994 “unfair prejudice” petitions and shareholder-agreement disputes.
 His work in insolvency is a natural adjunct.